A novel distribution-free hybrid regression model for manufacturing process efficiency improvement: Application

 \subsection{\textbf{Analysis of Results}}

+We have shuffled the observations of the Krofta efficiency dataset randomly and split it into training and testing data sets in a ratio of 70 : 30.
+Each experiment is repeated 5 times with different randomly assigned training and test sets and we will finally report the averages of the performance metrics observed over 5 times validations in Table 3.

-With the data sets described in Section 4.2, a few popular regression models such as MLR, Stepwise Regression, PLS Regression and MARS were first applied but resulted in very low $R^{2}$ and $Adj(R^{2})$ and very high MAE, RMSE and MAPE.
-Then we started exploring non parametric conventional models such as RT and ANN which perform better than the above mentioned models.
+With the data sets described in Section 4.2, a few popular regression models such as multiple linear regression (MLR), Stepwise Regression, partial least square (PLS) Regression, SVR, multiple adaptive regression spline (MARS) and neural tree model were first applied but resulted in very low $R^{2}$ and $Adj(R^{2})$ and very high MAE, RMSE and MAPE.
+Then we started exploring conventional nonparametric models such as RT and ANN which perform better than the parametric models.
 Then we applied our proposed hybrid RT-ANN model.
-All the methods were implemented in R Statistical package on a PC with 2.1 GHz processor and 8 GB memory.
+All the methods were implemented in the R Statistical package on a PC with 2.1 GHz processor and 8 GB memory.
 We first select important features using RT algorithm which indicates that Krofta efficiency is significantly dependent on Water Pressure, Air Pressure, Inlet Flow and ADT-D left for Tissue 1.
 And for Tissue 2, the important features are Water Pressure, Air Pressure, ADT-D Left and ADT-D Right.
 Then we run our base model with the selected important features along with RT output as shown in Figures 4 and 5.
-The number of hidden layers were chosen to be $\sqrt{\frac{n}{d_{m}log(n)}}$ where, $d_{m}=5$ for this case.
+The number of hidden layers was chosen to be $\sqrt{\frac{n}{d_{m}log(n)}}$ where $d_{m}=5$ for this case.
 Performance metrics as defined in Section 4.3 are computed for each of the competitive models.
-Table 3 shows that the proposed hybrid RT-ANN model clearly outperforms the others in terms of the performance metrics.\\
+Table 3 shows that the proposed hybrid RT-ANN model outperforms the others in terms of the performance metrics.\\

 Based on the model we further created an experimental design to obtain the optimal level of the tuning parameters.
-Final recommendations based on the results of design of experiments were implemented to the process to monitor the Krofta efficiency.
-However we have discussed here only the proposed model and its accuracy level compared to other relevant state-of-the-art models.
-Our model helped the manufacturing process industry to achieve an efficiency level of about 85\% from the existing level of about 60\% in order to improve Krofta supracell recovery percentage.
+Final recommendations based on the results of the design of experiments were implemented in the process to monitor the Krofta efficiency.
+However, we have discussed here only the proposed model and its accuracy level compared to other relevant state-of-the-art models.
+Our model helped the manufacturing process industry to achieve an efficiency level of about 85\% from the existing level of about 60\% to improve the Krofta supracell recovery percentage.